 Traditional New England corn chowder gets a lavish upgrade with this Maine Lobster and Corn Chowder recipe.
-Hearty and flavorful, this chowder recipe is perfect for Fall, and makes a strong case for enjoying comfort food year-round.
+Hearty and flavorful, this chowder recipe is perfect for chilly weather, and makes a strong case for enjoying comfort food year-round.

 Sponsored by Maine Lobster Marketing Collaborative.
 Serves 4

 - 4 Frozen Raw Maine Lobster Tails, Thawed

 - 2 tablespoons unsalted butter

 - 4 medium ears of corn, cut off the cob (approximately 2 cups corn kernels)